National-Clinical-Cohort-Collaborative/guide-to-n3c-v1/chapters/practices.md

   Focuses on the Code Workbooks.

-    _Reproducible._ Having another researcher execute the Protocol is difficult only because anyone working with a project’s data must be on that project’s DUR.
+    _Reproducible._ Having another researcher execute the Protocol is difficult only because anyone working with a project's data must be on that project's DUR.
     This reproducibility entails a sort of code review, within the Project Team, however.